Error-331/code_tests/docs/bible/links.md

 Loving Enemies - April 1 (love your enemies, share your love with the lost);

 Evident Token - April 2 (love everybody, do not be angry at people who hate you);

+Let God Handle It - April 3 (do not take the law into own hands, commit yourself to God in prayer, show love to those who hate us);